How we regulate the National Lottery

 Statement of assurance

-Each year, we produce a statement of assurance for the Department for Culture, Media and Sport (DCMS).
+Each year, we produce a statement of assurance for the Department for Digital, Culture, Media and Sport (DCMS).
 This confirms that all NLDF and OLDF payments are accurate and complete.

 Vetting of the operator and its suppliers